The subject of buying erectile dysfunction pills online is one which has been subject to controversy on a continuing basis ever since the late 90s.

 Much is said about the pitfalls of buying ED treatment online.

-And while it is true that there are many sites which either do not offer the real thing or are trading illegally; purchasing prescription medication online and legitimately is easy if you go to the right place.
+While it is true that there are many sites which either do not offer the real thing or are trading illegally; purchasing prescription medication online legitimately is easy if you go to the right place.

 The Remote Consultation

 At legitimate websites, before you buy a product, you will have to have to undergo a consultation with a practising doctor.
 Doctors are able to issue prescriptions remotely, by assessing cases via an electronic medical questionnaire.

 This will ask the patient to provide answers about their overall health, and any information about other medications they are using.

 The purpose of it is to determine whether or not the treatment is suitable for the user.
 Where it is, a prescription is granted.
 If they find that it isn’t, a prescription will not be issued.

 In the case of erectile dysfunction drugs, this process is crucial, as there are a number of potentially harmful side effects for those who have certain conditions such as heart disease, or are taking nitrates.